ycpcs/fys100-fall2015/labs/lab15.md

 In this lab we will experiment with writing programs for the Arduino, an embedded controller.

 First, read the *Embedded controllers* and *Arduino* sections.
 Then read the *Hardware setup* and *Software setup* sections to find out how to get started with the Arduino development software and the [SparkFun RedBoard](https://www.sparkfun.com/products/12757) hardware.
+Next, read the *Arduino programs* section to learn about how Arduino programs work (they are very similar to Processing programs.)
 Finally, read *Color sensor* for an explanation of the task you will work on.

 ## Embedded controllers